The Big Knights: Cast

-International broadcasters

-The series is airing or has aired in the following other countries.
+Episodes

+Remastered Version

+In 2009, Neville Astley and Mark Baker purchased back the rights to the show from BBC Worldwide.
+With this, the series was remastered in 16:9 high definition and released in its entirety for the first time in 2010 by Entertainment One as a combined DVD (region 2) and Blu-ray (region B) under the title of The Big Knights: Run For Your Lives!.

+In 2015, a theatrical compilation film version was released, which was edited from seven remastered episodes.

 Home video releases

 In 2000, 6 episodes were released on VHS (PAL) by BBC Video as The Big Knights: The Big Adventures.
 "Imagine a cartoon cross between Monty Python and the Holy Grail and Blackadder," suggested OK! in a review of the VHS, "and you're halfway there.
 Fun for all the family!"

-In 2010, all 13 episodes were remastered in high definition by Entertainment One and rereleased as a combined DVD (region 2) and Blu-ray (region B) set titled The Big Knights: Run For Your Lives!.